2010–11 Dallas Mavericks season: Major injuries and surgeries

-Rodrigue Beaubois injured his foot during a practice session with the French national squad.
+Rodrigue Beaubois injured his foot during a practice session with the France national team.
 Beaubois broke the fifth metatarsal bone in his left foot.
 He underwent surgery, which was successful.
 He rebroke his foot, but returned to practice at February 8, 2011.
 Beaubois made his comeback in a game against Sacramento on February 16.

 On January 4, 2011, Caron Butler was ruled out for the rest of the season after undergoing surgery to repair a ruptured right patellar tendon.

 Head coach Rick Carlisle did not make the trip to Oklahoma because he was recovering from a minor arthroscopic knee surgery.

 During a game against Milwaukee, Caron Butler injured his right knee and did not return to the game.
 Butler suffered a ruptured right patellar tendon on his right knee, underwent surgery on Tuesday, January 4, and missed the remainder of the season.

 During the first quarter of a game against Detroit, Aleksandar Pavlović suffered a broken nose.

 Rodrigue Beaubois missed Game 1 of the playoff series against Portland due to a foot sprain.
 He also missed Games 2–5 of the same series.

 Dirk Nowitzki tore a tendon in the middle finger of his left (non-shooting) hand in Game 1 of the NBA Finals.

 During the Finals against Miami, Brendan Haywood missed Game 3 due to a strained right hip flexor.
 He returned to play Game 4, but could not move well and only played a few minutes.